Arkuradev/GameHub---HTML-CSS-CA/README.md

 ### Prerequisites

-- A modern web browswer (e.g Chrome, Firefox, Safari).
+- A modern web browser (e.g Chrome, Firefox, Safari).

 ### Steps

-1. Clone or download the repository
+1. Clone or download the repository: git clone https://github.com/Arkuradev/GameHub---HTML-CSS-CA.git

 2. Open the index.html file in your browser to view the site.

+## Future Enhancements

+- Create cards for each product which would look better then a div container with an image centered.
+- Add JavaScript functionality to the site so the user can simulate the purchase and selling of games.